 Sensius is a contraction of “sense” and the the most commonly used unit for measurement of temperature.
-A new company in the area of thermal therapy with a high ambition to reveal the true power of the concept that already exists for decades.
-Planning and quality control of thermal therapy are in the vision of Sensius essential to achieve effective treatment.
+A new company in the area of thermotherapy with a high ambition to reveal the true power of the concept that already exists for decades.
+Planning and quality control of thermotherapy are in the vision of Sensius essential to achieve effective treatment.
 Protocols, quality assurance, ongoing learning and improvement in the medical practice must be supported by reliable and robust equipment and software.
-This is the sense that Sensius wants to bring in thermal therapy.
-We collaborate with Erasmus Medical Center Cancer Clinic and we would be pleased to invite other institutes with a similar sense in thermal therapy to join our circle of innovation.
+This is the sense that Sensius wants to bring in thermotherapy.
+We collaborate with Erasmus Medical Center Cancer Clinic and we would be pleased to invite other institutes with a similar sense in thermotherapy to join our circle of innovation.

 Peter van Paassen studied Industrial Design at the Technical University of Delft.
 He developed packaging machines and submarines and worked as a consultant for renowned product development companies in Japan, Germany and the Netherlands.
 Later on in his career he specialized in product innovation and market strategy in healthcare.
 As interim manager at TNO his task was to bring the medical technology market to the researchers and visa versa.
 He founded Lavoisier BV with Johannes Wolters in 2009 with the aim of establishing a network of new ventures in medical technology.
 Peter joined Sensius to support the business development and funding of the company.

 Onno Yntema is managing partner at Lavoisier, together with Peter van Paassen.
 He studied medical biology at the University of Groningen.
 Onno began his career with the vaccine division of Merck Sharp & Dohme.
-After a joint venture between Pasteur Merieux and MSD, he was appointed Country Manager in the Netherlands for this new organisation.
-After this beautiful and instructive period of more than ten years, he founded PreventCare BV.
-In a short time, PreventCare managed to build a reputation and organise large-scale vaccination programmes and administer modern medicines from biotechnology in the home situation.
+He was appointed Country Manager in the Netherlands for the joint venture of Pasteur Merieux and MSD.
+Switching career after more than ten years, he founded PreventCare, organising large-scale vaccination programmes and administering modern medicines from biotechnology in the home situation.
 In 2010, he successfully sold PreventCare BV.
-In recent years he has been involved in several projects in health care, both as an advisor and as a participant.
-In addition to entrepreneurship in health care, he has a great passion for sailing.
+In recent years he has been involved in several projects in health care.
 In 2014, Onno joined Lavoisier, contributing his medical and market knowledge to help realise the holding’s ambitions.

 Sensius is pleased to be supported by Prof. Gerard van Rhoon, PhD and Maarten Paulides, PhD as advisor Medical Physics.